Gray brocket: Population and conservation

-Overall, the gray brocket remains widespread and common, but it has decreased or even disappeared from near human populations.
+Overall, the gray brocket remains widespread and common, but it has decreased or even disappeared in areas close to human populations.
 In Bolivia, the population appears to remain constant despite great hunting pressure, and it is the most common deer in Brazil, though it is declining in some regions.
 In Argentina, it is declining due to habitat loss and hunting, and in Paraguay, it has declined from regions with high human densities.
 The primary motive for hunting gray brockets is not pest control, as they cause a minimal amount of crop damage.

 The gray brocket occurs in 14 national and provincial reserves in Argentina, as well as seven reserves in Bolivia, and numerous reserves in Paraguay and Brazil.
 Though hunting is illegal in many areas in the gray brocket's range, bans are generally not enforced.
 To prevent further population declines, hunting laws need to be enforced, stray dogs from human populations should be controlled, and local village populations should be educated to preserve the gray brocket populations.
 Additionally, population studies are needed to determine the status of the gray brocket, to be better equipped to help it.